phpList/base-distribution/README.md

 4. If you would like to not have the web front end or the REST API, edit the `composer.json`, remove the corresponding `phplist/phplist/web-frontend` or `phplist/rest-api` requirement, and run `composer update`.

+## Contributing to this package

+Please read the [contribution guide](.github/CONTRIBUTING.md) on how to contribute and how to run the unit tests and style checks locally.

+### Code of Conduct

+This project adheres to a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project and its community, you are expected to uphold this code.